syarul/keet/README.md

 Writing everything in a single file is not advisable, where you should split multiple components.
 To have multiple components together, use the sub-component feature with ```{{component:<mySubComponent>}}```.

-> NOTE: Always has a root-element with id on sub-components html template literal, so the main component able to lookup for insertion
+> NOTE: Always has a root-element with id on sub-components html template literal, so the main component able to lookup for insertion.

 <!-- AUTO-GENERATED-CONTENT:START (SUB_COMPONENT) -->
 ```js